 \section{Discussion}

 In this work, we developed a systematic framework for analyzing operator growth beyond leading order in Brownian spin models, with particular emphasis on the dilute regime where operator weights remain parametrically smaller than the system size.
-By extending the standard Brownian circuit approach to incorporate higher-order corrections and decoherence effects, we obtained a closed and analytically tractable description of the time evolution of the full operator size distribution $b_w(t)$.
-Our generating-function approach provides a unifying and flexible language for treating these dynamics.
-It allows arbitrary initial operator size distributions to be evolved analytically, and it cleanly separates model-dependent ingredients—such as the interaction order and decoherence rate—from universal structural features of the evolution.
+By extending the standard Brownian circuit approach to incorporate higher-order corrections and decoherence effects, we obtained a closed and analytically tractable description of the time evolution of the full operator-size distribution $b_w(t)$.
+The generating-function formulation provides a unifying language for these dynamics: it allows arbitrary initial operator-size distributions to be evolved analytically and separates model-dependent ingredients, such as the interaction order and decoherence rate, from the general structural properties of the evolution.

 A central conceptual outcome of our analysis is that higher-order corrections in $1/N$ are not merely quantitative refinements.
 At leading order in the dilute limit, the evolution matrix governing $b_w$ becomes lower triangular, leading to a hierarchy of decay rates that can be diagonalized explicitly.
 However, this triangular structure is a consequence of the leading-order truncation.
 Once subleading corrections are included, different operator-weight sectors become weakly coupled, and this coupling is essential for the correct late-time behavior.
 In particular, higher-order terms generate the mode mixing needed for the operator-size distribution to relax toward its universal attractor.
 This explains why, for an initial operator of weight $m$, corrections up to order $m-1$ are generally required to capture the asymptotic relaxation.